NewsBone.com - Barebones News

 Want more comprehensive analysis of global news and events straight to your inbox?
 Subscribe to CFR’s Daily News Brief newsletter.

 To keep tabs on all CFR events, visit cfr.org/event.
-To watch this event, please visit our YouTube channel: https://www.youtube.com/watch?v=ilif8cCwErE
+To watch this event, please visit it on our YouTube channel: A Conversation With President Bill Clinton.

 Background Reading: